WootingKb/wooting-macros/README.md

 - **Organize your macros:** group macros into specific collections, allowing you to toggle the entire collection on/off.
 - **Any Keyboard, Any Mouse:** you can bind the macros to be activated by any keyboard key or mouse button.
 - **Open Source:** want to help out?
 See below on how to get started.
+- **Windows & Linux:** Support for Windows 10/11 and most Linux distros*.
+MacOS support is definitely on our radar.

+*May be unstable with Wayland.

 ## Table of Contents